-I am a Research Associate examining the effects of intervention strategies on infectious disease dynamics through the use of mathematical modelling.
-I am currently working on the burden and impact of vaccination on Yellow Fever in Africa as part of the Vaccine Impact Modelling Consortium, funded by Gavi, the vaccine alliance.
+Previously I was a Research Associate examining the effects of intervention strategies on infectious disease dynamics through the use of mathematical modelling; working on the burden and impact of vaccination on Yellow Fever as part of the VIMC.

-Previously, I have worked on modelling norovirus transmission at population level with a view to examining vaccination strategies.
+I have also worked on modelling norovirus transmission at population level with a view to examining vaccination strategies.
 My PhD focused on modelling cholera transmission in spatially heterogeneous populations.